HindHesham/To-Do-List-MobileApp/README.md

 and useing JSON Server.

 User can :
-  -Register
+  * Register
-  -Login
+  * Login
-  -Add task
+  * Add task
-  -List all tasks
+  * List all tasks
-  -Show number of tasks in simple chart
+  * Show number of tasks in simple chart

 * I'm useing " ng2-charts " module, you can find it's implementation in Home component.